An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Experiment Design

 \subsection{Subject LLMs}

-To assess the performance of existing pre-trained LLMs, we have carefully chosen three representative models\footnote{While exploring local models such as Llama-2 and Mistral, it became apparent that they lacked support for tools, making it challenging to process their responses, which often contained incomplete Alloy specifications.}:
+To assess the performance of existing pre-trained LLMs, we have carefully chosen three representative models. \ma{We explored local LLMs such as Llama-2 and Mistral, but they lacked support for tools and JSON responses, making it challenging to process their responses, which often contained incomplete Alloy specifications.
+Following is a description of the selected models, which are summarized in Table~\ref{tab:llms}}:

-\begin{itemize} \item \textbf{GPT-3.5-Turbo}: This standard LLM, provided by OpenAI and utilized in ChatGPT, boasts a sophisticated architecture with 175 billion parameters, endowing it with extensive capabilities.
-Engineered to tackle a wide array of natural language processing (NLP) tasks, including text generation and completion, GPT-3.5-Turbo epitomizes advanced computational linguistics.
-Within the context of our study, we utilize the gpt-3.5-Turbo variant accessed via the OpenAI API for evaluative purposes. \item \textbf{GPT-4-32k}: Representing the state-of-the-art in LLM models from OpenAI, this model contains over 1.76 trillion parameters, demonstrating significantly enhanced capabilities compared to GPT-3.5.
-For our study, we leverage the GPT-4-32k-0613 model version. \item \textbf{GPT-4-Turbo}: Another iteration of the GPT-4 model, GPT-4-Turbo features an updated knowledge cutoff as of April 2023 and introduces a 128k context window.
-Moreover, it offers cost-effectiveness compared to GPT-4, alongside notable enhancements such as improved instruction following, JSON mode, and reproducible outputs~\cite{gpt4turbo}. \end{itemize}
+\begin{itemize} \item \textbf{GPT-3.5-Turbo.} This standard LLM, provided by OpenAI and utilized in ChatGPT, boasts a sophisticated architecture with 175 billion parameters, endowing it with extensive capabilities.
+Engineered to tackle a wide array of natural language processing (NLP) tasks, including text generation and completion, GPT-3.5-Turbo epitomizes advanced computational linguistics. \item \textbf{GPT-4-32k.} This model contains over 1.76 trillion parameters, demonstrating significantly enhanced capabilities compared to GPT-3.5.
+For our study, we leverage the GPT-4-32k-0613 model version. \item \textbf{GPT-4-Turbo.} Another iteration of the GPT-4 model, GPT-4-Turbo features an updated knowledge cutoff as of April 2023 and introduces a 128k context window.
+Moreover, it offers cost-effectiveness compared to GPT-4, alongside notable enhancements such as improved instruction following, JSON mode, and reproducible outputs~\cite{gpt4turbo}. \item \moh{\textbf{GPT-4o.} This model shares features with \textbf{GPT-4-Turbo} but is more cost-effective and has an updated knowledge base as of October 2023.} \end{itemize}